maluicr/dss/README.md

 To run blockdss package you first need to download the dss.c.64.exe.
 First create a folder called "input" in the working directory, copy the zipped dss.c.64.exe inside and unzip the downloaded file into the same folder.
 The folder structure should be as follows:

 ```
-+---Your R project
++---your R project
 |   \---input
 |       \dss.c.64.exe
 ```

-If you prefer, you can copy the zipped file from your R console directly, using the following code:
+You can copy the zipped file from your R console directly, using the following code:

 ```
 # create folder 'input'